 Dinner at Chez Black and Limoncello at Franco’s Bar

-In general, Positano is a casual and laid back village, but you’ll definitely want to pack a couple cute dresses for memorable dinners.
+In general, Positano, Italy is a casual and laid back village, but you’ll definitely want to pack a couple cute dresses for memorable dinners.
 Chez Black is an institution down at the waterfront, but there are so many incredible places to dine, pop into any that catch your eye.
 Don’t forget to stop for a night cap at Franco’s bar.

 If you want more travel advice for Positano, see my post here and more packing tips for the Amalfi Coast here!